9 Superior Tips For Resin Art Beginners

 Estimate your project by volume.
 The closer you are, the less resin you will waste.
 Resin isn’t exactly cheap so saving where you can is great.

-Let’s have an example.
+Let’s give an example.

 I am making a resin coaster that requires roughly 40 milliliters.